Wedding season is back on!

-The live music scene might be a bit quieter than usual this year, but one type of gig is rocking out louder than ever: the gig economy.
+The gig economy is rocking out louder than ever – and it’s easy to see why.
 For a start, you can work on your own terms, to your own schedule, and be your own boss – sounds so good, right?
 In fact, it’s pretty much like running your own business, so it can (literally) pay to think like a business owner.

 So, if you’re getting ready to go solo full-time or looking to make extra cash on the side of your 9-to-5 – or even if you’re just gig-economy-curious – read on for our tips on the nuts and bolts of working your own way.